Okoy

-Okoy or ukoy, are Filipino crispy deep-fried fritters made with glutinous rice batter, unshelled small shrimp, and various vegetables, including calabaza, sweet potato, cassava, mung bean sprouts, scallions and julienned carrots, onions, and green papaya.
+Okoy, okoi or ukoy, are Filipino crispy deep-fried fritters made with glutinous rice batter, unshelled small shrimp, and various vegetables, including calabaza, sweet potato, cassava, mung bean sprouts, scallions and julienned carrots, onions, and green papaya.
 They are traditionally served with vinegar-based dipping sauces.
 They are eaten on their own or with white rice.
 They are popular for breakfast, snacks, or appetizers.
 Okoy are sometimes dyed bright orange with achuete seeds.

 Okoy has numerous variations using a variety of other ingredients, including replacing the shrimp with small fish or calamari.
 Okoy batter can also be made with regular flour, rice flour, or an egg and cornstarch mixture.
 It can also refer to omelettes made with mashed calabaza or sweet potato, with or without the shrimp.

 Etymology

 According to Filipino linguist Gloria Chan-Yap, the name okoy comes from Hokkien ō+kuè, meaning "cake made from taro".
 However, they are very different dishes.
 The Hokkien dish is made from deep-fried taro and minced pork, while the Philippine dish utilizes none of those ingredients.
-The only similarity being that they are deep-fried and pancake-shaped.
+The only similarity between them is that they are both deep-fried and pancake-shaped.

 Description

 The most basic traditional okoy recipe uses a small amount of galapong (ground soaked glutinous rice) as the batter, spiced to taste with onion, garlic, salt, and scallions.
 It is mixed with mashed kalabasa (calabaza) and unshelled small shrimp.
 They are deep-fried as small flat patties until golden brown.
 Excess oil is drained on paper towels and the dish is served warm and crispy.
 Okoy batter can also be mixed with kamote (sweet potato) or kamoteng kahoy (cassava), instead of, or in addition to calabaza.
 Other ingredients are also traditionally added, including mung bean sprouts (togue) and/or julienned carrots, onions, and green papaya.
 The dish is sometimes dyed bright orange with achuete seeds.

 Okoy can be eaten on its own or with white rice.
 It is usually eaten as a snack, as appetizers, or as a breakfast meal.
 Traditionally, it is served with a vinegar-based dipping sauce; like sinamak (vinegar with labuyo chilis, ginger, garlic, peppercorns, and onion) or pinakurat (vinegar with fish sauce, labuyo chilis, peppercorns, ginger, garlic, and dried mangoes).
-But it can also be dipped in banana ketchup, tomato ketchup, sweet and sour sauces, or even garlic mayonnaise.
+It can also be dipped in banana ketchup, tomato ketchup, sweet and sour sauces, or even garlic mayonnaise.